How the Timeline for Confirming Trump’s SCOTUS Nominee Will Play Out

-President Trump has made it clear he would like the Senate to confirm his Supreme Court nominee to replace Justice Ruth Bader Ginsburg before Election Day, and Senate Republicans have, with only two exceptions, continued to line up behind him.
+President Trump has made it clear he would like the Senate to confirm his Supreme Court nominee to replace Justice Ruth Bader Ginsburg before Election Day, and Senate Republicans have, with only two exceptions, lined up behind him.
 Just days after Ginsburg’s death, it’s no longer a question of whether or not the Senate GOP will have the gall and the votes to confirm a new justice before the election, but whether they have enough time.

 So far, Senate Majority Leader Mitch McConnell hasn’t actually committed to confirming Trump’s nominee before Election Day, he has just said that he could — while committing to fill the vacancy by the end of the year.

-Note: This post has been updated to reflect Trump confirming that he will announce his nominee on Saturday.